yungando/zen-auto-expand-sidebar/README.md

 - Get CosmoCreeper's [Sine](https://github.com/CosmoCreeper/Sine)
 - Open sine in the configurations menu and paste the Url of this page to install
 - IMPORTANT: Close and Reopen zen for the mod to properly apply
+- If the tab bar ever gets stuck in the open position, right click anywhere on the tab bar to open a popup menu, and then close it.

 ## Options